 Conditions Governing Access

-Box 89: (computer disks): Restricted Fragile Material.
-Reference copies of electronic files are available.
+Boxes 89, 134-135: (computer media): Restricted fragile material.
+Access copies of electronic files may be requested.
 Consult Access Services for further information.

 Conditions Governing Use

 Immediate Source of Acquisition